 There are a large number of Pittsburgh style approaches in the literature.
-In this paper we consider the following methods: GIL, Pitts-GIRLA, DMEL, GASSIST, OIGA and ILGA.
-As with the previous families introduced in this section, we summarise the main characteristics of these algorithms in Table V.
+In this paper, we consider the following methods: GIL, Pittsburgh genetic interval rule learning algorithm (Pitts-GIRLA), data mining for evolutionary learning (DMEL), GASSIST, ordered incremental genetic algorithm (OIGA), and incremental learning with GAs (ILGA).
+As with the previous families introduced in this section, we summarize the main characteristics of these algorithms in Table V.